Map preview

 High

-All 20 of 20 current MLS listings for this building mark construction material as CONCRE (concrete), indicating consistent agent input across listings.
-Public remarks do not explicitly mention 'concrete' or 'reinforced concrete', but the unanimous MLS coding across many agents provides strong, corroborating evidence that the building is concrete-constructed.
+All 20 of 20 current MLS listings for this building list construction material as 'CONCRE' (concrete), and historical confidence for this feature was High.
+Public remarks across the listings were reviewed and do not explicitly mention 'concrete' or 'reinforced concrete', but the unanimous MLS checkbox from multiple agents and prior high-confidence data provide strong evidence the building is concrete construction.

 Double Wall